jpisklak/win-big/README.md

 This repository contains all the data and R code used for the analyses in the *win-big study* and generates an HTML document of the results.

 The most accessible form of the data to download is `exp_1a_data.csv` and `exp_1b_data.csv` respectively, located within the `./data` directory.
-  - Session dates and times are formatted as ISO 8601 with a UTC timezone.

 To view the results document, download `win-big-results--xxxx-xx-xx.html` and open it in your web browser.